Sauchiehall Street

 Here is the scene in the 1950′s and traffic lights have now replaced the policeman on point duty.
 Traffic lights first appeared in Glasgow in 1937 and their introduction generated a lot of coverage in the newspapers.
 James Craig’s Ruhl, noted for its tea and cakes as well as Scottish paintings, would continue until 1957.
 The cinema known as the Picture House has now become the Gaumont.
 Glasgow people loved “going to the pictures” and the city was at one time home to over 130 cinemas, accommodating a total of 175,000 persons, over 10% of the total population.
 The cinema provided a great escape from hard work in the yards and factories and from loads of washing and ironing at home. ( Publisher not known. )

 Continuing our walk along Sauchiehall Street we are now approximately halfway between Hope Street and Wellington Street and are about to pass the Picture House on the right with its cafe.
 This cinema opened in 1910 and would later become the Gaumont.
-A little further up on the left is the La Scala cinema which claimed to be more upmarket and offered high tea while you were watching the film.
+A little further up on the left is the La Scala cinema which claimed to be more upmarket and offered “High Tea” while you were watching the film.
+The building with the clock tower which we are approaching on the left houses the Copeland & Lye department store.

 We are now approaching the junction of Wellington Street with Sauchiehall Street and the rather fine French-styled building on the corner, known as Caledonian House, was occupied by Copeland & Lye Ltd., the department store.
 William Copeland and John Lye had founded the business in 1873 in Cowcaddens and five years later they moved to Sauchiehall Street.
 In 1901, the store was expanded to include premises at the Bath Street corner.
 Copeland’s specialized in drapery, clothing and dressmaking and was very popular with the ladies, even more so after they added a restaurant and tearoom.
 It was one of several large stores in the city to use a pneumatic cash transfer system which was fascinating to watch in operation.
 The sales person would write up your purchase and then enclose the details together with your payment in a cylindrical canister which was then loaded into a tube and conveyed at high speed on a cushion of air to the cashier’s office.
 After a brief delay, the canister would be returned to the sales counter in another tube, complete with the receipt and any change.